-- A nursing simulation suite. - The teaching team, made up of academics with extensive industry and research experience, will guide you as you apply your new-found research skills to a range of experiments and projects. - · Nutrition labs. - · Biomedical science labs. - Health, Nutrition and Exercise Science students can gain a breadth of experience without even leaving campus on such activities as our personal training scheme, disease rehabilitation initiative, nutrition counselling service, strength and conditioning academy and many more, allowing you to deliver a range of health initiatives, improving life for the local community and University staff, and making you hugely employable on graduation.
+- Our six-bed simulated nursing ward, bathroom and kitchen reflects acute patient care in a clinical environment.
+In addition, our community facility includes a waiting room, GP consultation room, treatment room and care home room. - The teaching team, made up of academics with extensive industry and research experience, will guide you as you apply your new-found research skills to a range of experiments and projects. - Our specially designed nutrition teaching facilities allow students to gain hands-on experience in a teaching kitchen. - Biomedical science labs. - Health, Nutrition and Exercise Science students can gain a breadth of experience on our personal training scheme, disease rehabilitation initiative, nutrition counselling service, strength and conditioning academy and many more, allowing you to deliver a range of health initiatives, improving life for the local community and University staff, and making you hugely employable on graduation.

 I chose to study at Solent because I loved the vibe that I felt when I was on campus.
 The equipment and facilities are superior here too.
-I live in Winchester, and find the location easy to travel to.
+I live in Winchester and find the location easy to travel to.
 I also love the people that I have met on this course.
-I have found the tutors friendly and approachable, and really easy to talk to.
+I have found the tutors friendly, approachable and really easy to talk to.
 I have met some amazing fellow students who I know will stay friends for life.

-So far I really enjoyed learning more about anatomy and physiology, and the tutor made learning the subject really interesting.
-I loved the quizzes that he gave us weekly, as they were funny and a real treat at the end of the university day.
+So far I have really enjoyed learning more about anatomy and physiology, and the tutor made learning the subject really interesting.
+I loved the quizzes that he gave us weekly as they were funny and a real treat at the end of the university day.

 I like the ethos and learning methods at Solent.
 I think it is a really lovely university to attend and I love telling people how much I enjoy my course.
-I love the vibrant red colour around campus - it's fun and inviting.